aiven/aiven-docs/docs/products/kafka/get-started.md

 ---
 title: Get started with Aiven for Apache Kafka®
+sidebar_label: Get started
 ---

-Aiven services are managed in the Aiven [web console](https://console.aiven.io/) .
+Aiven services are managed in the Aiven [web console](https://console.aiven.io/).
 When you first log in to the console with your email address and password, you will see the **Services** view, which shows you all the services in the currently selected project.

 Aiven for Apache Kafka® is a managed service offered by Aiven.
 The first step in using Aiven for Apache Kafka® is to create a service.
 You can do